microsoft/mssql-jdbc/README.md

 * An instance of SQL Server or Azure SQL Database that you can connect to.

 ### Build the JAR files
-The build automatically triggers a set of verification tests to run.
+Maven and Gradle builds automatically trigger a set of verification tests to run.
 For these tests to pass, you will first need to add an environment variable in your system called `mssql_jdbc_test_connection_properties` to provide the [correct connection properties](https://msdn.microsoft.com/en-us/library/ms378428(v=sql.110).aspx) for your SQL Server or Azure SQL Database instance.

 To build the jar files, you must use Java 8 with either Ant (with Ivy), Maven or Gradle.
 You can choose to build a JDBC 4.1 compliant jar file (for use with JRE 7) and/or a JDBC 4.2 compliant jar file (for use with JRE 8).